warehouse-web/warehouse/src/pages/events/2020-01-30-launch-a-magazine-reader-01.md

       thoroughly read, dissected and critically analysed on elements such as models, topicality, advertisements, material, brands, distribution,
       imagery, items, narrative, monetary value, colours, words and order of pages.
-By not starting from the perspective of the fashion system at large, but from the simple act of reading a fashion magazine, the reader gains an active role.
+By not starting from the perspective of the fashion system as a whole, but from the simple act of reading a fashion magazine, the reader gains an active role.
 Having the material in hands, seeing the images, how brands are being represented on the pages, reading the words and tracing the page numbers, but also feeling the paper, the weight and being able to